rwright403/king_hybrid/README.md

 This program was designed to be a framework for a user to combine and use different models to simulate a rocket engine.

 ## RUNNING THE PROGRAM:
+This file takes input in the form of a python module file.

-In the directory this file is in:  #python3 -m src <filename of a validation case without the .py>
+In the directory this file is in:  #python3 -m src <filename of a desired python module file without the .py>

 The inputs folder contains the input files where the user can update the inputs the program uses.